 Obviously, this is not good practice.
 At the very least, the initial value should be exposed as a UPROPERTY, but another way of setting initial values is to self-apply instant gameplay effects.
 This way, C++ doesn’t even have to know what attributes it’s defaulting, it can even be in another attribute set on a derived class.
 The delegate should also be connected to a proper method.

 There are many other ways of reacting to attribute changes.
 It’s not a bad idea to subclass the GAS classes such as UAbilitySystemComponent and use them throughout your project to provide your own additional baseline functionality, especially for BP.
-There are tons of virtuals to override: for instance, UAttributeSet comes with various Pre- and Post- hooks that can be used to enforce various rules, like HP never going above MaxHP.
+There are tons of virtuals to override: for instance, UAttributeSet comes with various Pre- and Post- hooks that can be used to enforce various game rules, like HP never going above MaxHP.

 Gameplay Effect